Frequency-redshift relation of the Cosmic Microwave Background: Introduction

-In moving from a photon gas (the bulk of the pure CMB void of electronic charges) towards the center of the cloud (bound electrons facilitating electromagnetic transitions) the degrees of freedom invoked for thermalisation no longer are the same, thus causing frequency and temperature to react differently to cosmological expansion.
-As a result, $T^*(z)=(z+1)T(z=0)$ is interpreted as the CMB's $T$-$z$ relation, while actually it is $T(z)=f(z)T(z=0)$.
+As a result, $T^*(z)=(z+1)T(z=0)$ is interpreted as the CMB's $T$-$z$ relation, while it is actually $T(z)=f(z)T(z=0)$.
 In exploiting the thSZ effect for the CMB's $T$-$z$ relation extractions, we observe a similar situation.
-In Sec.\,\ref{YM} we review \cite{Hofmann:2016cqh,Hahn:2017yei} how a modified $T$-$z$ relation (and then the $\nu$-$z$ relation) arises if the CMB is subject to deconfining SU(2) rather than U(1) quantum thermodynamics and how the Yang-Mills scale of such an SU(2) model, in the following referred to as SU(2)$_{\rm CMB}$, is fixed by observation.
-Moreover, we discuss how the Cartan mode of another SU(2) model, SU(2)$_{\rm e}$ \cite{2017Entrp..19..575H,Hofmann:2020yhn,2016tqym.book.....H}, whose two stable solitonic excitations in the confining phase represent the first-family lepton doublet, mixes with that of SU(2)$_{\rm CMB}$.
-Such a mixing depends, up to temperatures $\sim 9.51\,$keV, on the degree of thermalisation prevailing in a local environment of electromagnetically interacting electronic charges within a certain range of frequencies and charge densities.
-The afore-mentioned upward shift of CMB frequency $\nu(z)$ to absorption line frequency $\nu^*(z)$, accompanied by a shift of CMB temperature $T(z)$ to cloud temperature $T^*(z)$, would then be a consequence of an incoherent mixture of the Cartan modes of SU(2)$_{\rm CMB}$ (thermal photonic fluctuation) with those of SU(2)$_{\rm e}$ (thermalised electromagnetic waves) when moving from empty space to the interior of the cloud.
-Finally, in Sec.\,\ref{SC} we summarise the results of this paper and mention an observational signature which is sensitive to the CMB's $T$-$z$ relation: the spectrum of ultrahigh-energy cosmic rays.
+In Section\,\ref{YM}, we review ~\cite{Hofmann:2016cqh,Hahn:2017yei} how a modified $T$-$z$ relation (and then the $\nu$-$z$ relation) arises if the CMB is subject to deconfining SU(2) rather than U(1) quantum thermodynamics and how the Yang--Mills scale of such an SU(2) model, in the following referred to as SU(2)$_{\rm CMB}$, is fixed by observation.
+To archive this, the CMB radio excess in line temperature, see, e.g., \cite{Fixsen:2009xn,Dowell_2018}, is interpreted as an effect due to the transition between deconfining and preconfining SU(2) Yang--Mills thermodynamics.
+We also discuss a number of alternative explanations of this effect.\\

+Moreover, we discuss how another SU(2) model, SU(2)$_{\rm e}$ \citep{2017Entrp..19..575H,Hofmann:2020yhn,2016tqym.book.....H}, whose two stable solitonic excitations in the confining phase represent the first-family lepton doublet, mixes with SU(2)$_{\rm CMB}$.
+Such a mixing depends, up to temperatures of $\sim 7.99$ keV, on the degree of thermalisation prevailing in a local environment of electromagnetically interacting electronic charges within a certain range of frequencies and charge densities.
+The aforementioned upward shift in the CMB frequency $\nu(z)$ to absorption line frequency $\nu^*(z)$, accompanied by a shift in the CMB temperature $T(z)$ to cloud temperature $T^*(z)$, would then be a consequence of an incoherent mixture of the Cartan modes of SU(2)$_{\rm CMB}$ (thermal photonic fluctuation) with those of SU(2)$_{\rm e}$ (thermalised electromagnetic waves) when moving from empty space to the interior of the cloud.
+Finally, in Section\,\ref{SC}, we summarise the results of this paper; mention an observational signature which is sensitive to the CMB's $T$-$z$ relation, the spectrum of ultra-high energy cosmic rays (UHECRs); and briefly discuss implications for Big Bang nucleosynthesis.\\

-From now on we work in natural units $c=k_B=\hbar=1$ where $c$ denotes the speed of light in vacuum, $k_B$ is Boltzmann's constant, and $\hbar$ refers to the reduced quantum of action.
+From now on, we work in natural units $c=k_B=\hbar=1$, where $c$ denotes the speed of light in vacuum, $k_B$ is Boltzmann's constant, and $\hbar$ refers to the reduced quantum of action.